Walking in the Haltwhistle Area

 - Spare batteries for gps devices.

-- Windproof/waterproof jacket (weather can be changeable; cooler at height)
+- Windproof/waterproof jacket (weather can be changeable and it is much cooler at height)

 - Emergency rations (eg Glucose tablets, chocolate bars, sweets)